 Five Easy Steps to the Perfect GroupStory

-Platform engages group members and their friends and family, and curates rich, emotional stories, photos, and sentiments using a 1-2-1 interview experience.
+Platform engages group members and their friends and family to curate rich, emotional stories, images, and sentiments.

-Team members choose the output style they want (printed book and/or digital) and the system composes and delivers a highly customized GroupStory for each of them with treasured content from only those who matter..
+Team members choose the output style they want (printed book and/or digital) and the system composes and delivers a GroupStory for each member customized with treasured content from only those who matter.

-Printed versions for each group member are delivered to the group leader for handing out to the team (typically at a group function like a banquet or launch party).
-Group members, family and friends can't help but tell others about their experience and refer other groups to GroupStory.
+Printed versions are delivered to the group leader to be handed out (typically at a group function like a banquet).
+The whole experience is so positive, participants can't help but refer other groups they know.